Online Safety

 NSPCC - includes a range of resources to help parents keep children safe when they're using the internet, social networks, apps, games and more

-Parent Info - from CEOP and Parent Zone, Parent Info is a website for parents covering all of the issues amplified by the internet.
+Parent Zone - offers a range of resources for families, to help them meet the challenges of the digital age, including parent guides on the latest digital trends and platforms.
 It is a free service which helps schools engage parents with expert safety advice, endorsed by the National Crime Agency’s CEOP command.
 This website provides expert information across a range of online harms

 What do I need to know about ChatGPT?
 A guide for parents and carers